Find Grad Schools

 Master’s Degrees in Allied Health Professions

 There are 401 schools in the United States where you can get your master's degree in allied health.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 25% were students from underrepresented racial-ethnic groups.
-Also, 0.9% of allied health graduates were international students.
+This degree is more popular with female students, and about 26% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 0.8% of allied health graduates were international students.

 Education Levels of Allied Health Majors

-In 2020-2021, 12,328 master's degrees were awarded to allied health majors.
+During the most recent year for which data is available, 13,307 people earned their master's degree in allied health.
 This earns it the #18 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in allied health at each degree level.